-The world is a melting pot of families of different configurations, beliefs, cultural norms, and personal practices.
-Every child and family comes to a child care community with different family values and experiences.
-One of the most important gifts we can give our children is to help them feel good about the uniqueness of their family and help them learn to accept, respect, and include people whom they may experience as "different".
+Our world is a melting pot of different configurations, beliefs, cultural norms, and personal practices.
+Every child and family comes to a child care community with different values and experiences.
+One of the most important gifts we can give our children is to help them feel good about the uniqueness of their family and help them learn to accept, respect, and include people whom they may experience as "different."

-Children’s growing awareness of diverse family structures provides rich opportunities to help them celebrate family diversity and engage them in conversation about who is in THEIR family, who lives in THEIR house and more importantly - who takes care of them.
-People will associate "two mommies" with a myriad of possibilities: a blended family, a divorced couple, a lesbian couple, a single dad, mother and grandmother, surrogate or foster mothers, etc. Typically, people interpret within their own frame of reference.
+Children’s growing awareness of diverse family structures provides rich opportunities to help them celebrate family diversity and engage them in conversation about who is in THEIR family, who lives in THEIR house and more importantly, who takes care of them.
+People will associate "two mommies" with a myriad of possibilities: a blended family, a divorced couple, a lesbian couple, mother and grandmother, surrogate or foster mothers, etc. Typically, people interpret within their own frame of reference.

 Children's Books about Diverse Families

 Literature is a wonderful way to expose children to the world.
 By sharing books such as the ones listed below, you are communicating that diverse families and people are all acceptable.
 There may be different values and structures, but in the end…it’s about family.

 - The Great Big Book of Families by Mary Hoffman.
 This book features a diverse variety of family structures, what family members do, and where they live.